Programs & Events

 • Dallas Lake Park Beach has a beach use fee: $1 per person per day.
 This funds swim dock repairs.

-• The Archery Course has a $5 per-user fee.
+• The Archery Course has a $5 per-user daily fee.
 This provides funds for target replacement.

 • Both fees are collected on the honor system.